polinello-zz/advanced-notes-challenge/README.md

 # Code Challenge "Advanced Notes"

 I realized this project in order to pass a Company selection code challenge.
+You can view the app at this link https://codesandbox.io/s/advanced-notes-challenge-hmzll

 ### Functionalities